josephg/egwalker-paper/reg-text.typ

 // Hints for writing systems papers https://irenezhang.net/blog/2021/06/05/hints.html
 // Benchmarking crimes to avoid https://gernot-heiser.org/benchmarking-crimes.html

-// TODO: anonymise the references to repos for the conference submission
-// Can use a service like https://anonymous.4open.science/

 We created a TypeScript implementation of #algname optimised for simplicity and readability#if not anonymous {[ @reference-reg]}, and a production-ready Rust implementation optimised for performance#if not anonymous {[ @dt]}.
 The TypeScript version omits the run-length encoding of internal state, B-trees, and topological sorting heuristics.

 To evaluate the correctness of #algname we proved that the algorithm complies with Attiya et al.'s _strong list specification_ @Attiya2016 (see @proofs).
-We also performed extensive randomised property testing on the implementations, including checking that our implementations converge to the same result.
+We also performed randomised property testing on the implementations, including checking that our implementations converge to the same result.
-This uncovered several implementation bugs.

 To evaluate its performance, we compare the Rust implementation of #algname with two popular CRDT libraries: Automerge v0.5.9 @automerge (Rust) and Yjs v13.6.10 @yjs (JavaScript).#footnote[We also tested Yrs @yrs, the Rust rewrite of Yjs by the original authors.
-At the time of writing it performs worse than Yjs, so we have omitted it from our results.]
+It performed worse than Yjs, so we omitted it from our results.]
 We only test their collaborative text datatypes, and not the other features they support.
 However, the performance of these libraries varies widely.
 In an effort to distinguish between implementation differences and algorithmic differences, we have also implemented our own performance-optimised reference CRDT library.